bigsnarfdude/practical-python/Notes/01_Introduction/01_Python.md

 ```

 If you can't make this work, don't worry about it.
 The rest of this course
-has nothing to do with parsing XML.
+has nothing to do with parsing JSON.

 [Contents](../Contents.md) \| [Next (1.2 A First Program)](02_Hello_world.md)